 Add to that, among many other things, a gender reversal of the 92 percent of workplace deaths and the 79 percent of suicides that occur to men.

 If all these events occurred to women instead of to men, they would signify enough unfair male power, privilege, and advantage that feminists would explode out onto the streets in visceral, thunderous protest.

 Does this sound like the oppressed group — the longer-living, healthier, wealthier group — that women’s advocates would have us believe women are?

 It’s often believed that “men have the power” because on average they earn more money than women.
 But there is no power in earning money, only responsibility, stress, and, sometimes, real blood, sweat, and tears.
 Earning money takes away both power and freedom.
 If there is power in money, it is in spending it.
 Ask any politician.
 Or ask anyone who bribes politicians.
 Thus, which of the two sexes has more power?
 (Search for “There is no power in earning money” in “The Doctrinaire Institute for Women’s Policy Research.”)

-Regarding women’s “77 cents to men’s dollar for the same work,” I suspect that many if not most of pay-equity advocates think employers are greedy profiteers who’d hire only illegal immigrants for their lower labor cost if they could get away with it.
-Or who’d move all or part of their business to a cheap-labor country to save money (see the last paragraph at the site).
-Or replace older workers with younger ones for the same reason.
+Regarding women’s “77 cents to men’s dollar for the same work,” I suspect that many if not most of pay-equity advocates think employers are greedy and would hire only illegal immigrants for their lower labor cost if they could get away with it.
+Or would move all or part of their business to a cheap-labor country to save money (see the last paragraph at the site).
+Or would replace older workers with younger ones for the same reason.
 So why do these same advocates think employers would NOT hire only women if, as they say, employers DO get away with paying females at a lower rate than males for the same work?